rinosukmandityo/autobackup/README.md

 #### Backup Files
 It will copy your files into S3 Bucket
-Here is step by step:
+It's located in `file` directory and following is brief description about the config file:
-1. Change config file inside configs/configs.json with appropriate information about your files directory location and S3 Bucket
+1. Change config file inside `configs/configs.json` with appropriate information about your files directory location and S3 Bucket
 2. `dirpath` is your upload directory location
 3. When you set `initialrun: true`, it will copy all files inside particular directory, after that it will set `initialrun: false` automatically
 4. When you set `initialrun: false`, it will copy files in the same day when this apps run